| Memories from Eva Rippy Pybrum

 back seat wired in his car so that when a person sat down they were

+shocked.
+Garland and I got into the back seat only once!
 All through high school, Ed was mostly my boyfriend.
 After high school,

 I dated Gordon Shaw.
 He was a dreamboat.
 I still have photos of him.